Implementing Bogoliubov Transformations Beyond the Shale-Stinespring Condition: Basic Definitions

-It is well--known that the fermionic operators $ a_-, a^\dagger_- $ are bounded and hence defined on all $ \Psi \in \sF_- $, while the bosonic $ a_+, a^\dagger_+ $ are unbounded, but can still be defined on a dense subspace of $ \sF_+ $.
-Also, the definitions naturally extend to $ \sF $ or a subspace of it.
+It is well-known that the fermionic operators $ a_-, a^\dagger_- $ are bounded and hence defined on all $ \Psi \in \sF_- $, while the bosonic $ a_+, a^\dagger_+ $ are unbounded, but can still be defined on a dense subspace of $ \sF_+ $.
 Further, \eqref{eq:aadagger} implies the canonical commutation/anticommutation relations (CCR/CAR):